Free expat tax extension icon

 Further reading

-Tax guide for Americans in Australia
+Tax guide for Americans living in Australia (2026)

 Australian superannuation and US taxes: How your super fund is taxed